ray-project/ray/doc/source/rllib/rllib-advanced-api.rst

 `these unit test cases here <https://github.com/ray-project/ray/blob/master/rllib/algorithms/tests/test_callbacks.py>`__.

 .. tip::
-    You can create custom logic that can run on each evaluation episode by checking if the :py:class:`~ray.rllib.evaluation.rollout_worker.RolloutWorker` is in evaluation mode,
+    You can create custom logic that can run on each evaluation episode by checking if the :py:class:`~ray.rllib.evaluation.rollout_worker.RolloutWorker` is in
-    through accessing ``worker.policy_config["in_evaluation"]``.
+    evaluation mode, through accessing ``worker.policy_config["in_evaluation"]``.
     You can then implement this check in ``on_episode_start()`` or ``on_episode_end()`` in your subclass of :py:class:`~ray.rllib.algorithms.callbacks.DefaultCallbacks`.
     For running callbacks before and after the evaluation runs in whole we provide ``on_evaluate_start()`` and ``on_evaluate_end``.

+.. dropdown:: Click here to see the full API of the ``DefaultCallbacks`` class

     .. autoclass:: ray.rllib.algorithms.callbacks.DefaultCallbacks
         :members:

 Chaining Callbacks